 - Increasing the humidity: Running a humidifier near where your dog sleeps can help cut down on dry environments that can agitate your dog’s nose.

-- Adding an inflammation supplement to your dog’s diet: An immune-boosting dog supplement can alleviate and fortify your dog from irritants and inflammation.
+- Adding an inflammation supplement to your dog’s diet: An immune-boosting dog supplement like turmeric for dogs can alleviate and fortify your dog from irritants and inflammation.

 - Flush their nasal passages: Using saline drops, you can clear out their nasal passages to flush obstructions, irritants, and allergens.